Nanotribology (atomic-scale friction)

 Single molecule force spectroscopy

-In recent years single molecule force spectroscopy techniques have evolved considerably, becoming an important measure in addition to traditional bulk methods.
+In recent years single molecule force spectroscopy techniques have evolved considerably, becoming an important approach in addition to traditional bulk methods.
 While ensemble bulk measurements study the averaged properties of a system, single molecule measurements illuminate the tails of these properties’ distributions.
-Atomic force microscopy (AFM), which has the ability to detect subtle details at sub-nanometer resolution, can hold a single protein for long periods of time, thus exploring a wide spectrum of forces ranging from a few to thousands of pico-Newtons.
+A single macromolecule (such as polyproteins) can be held and manipulated with an AFM apparatus, which has the ability to detect subtle details at sub-nanometer resolution, and explore a its mechanical response and dynamical behavior (such as unfolding, collapsing and refolding) by measuring a wide spectrum of forces ranging from a few to thousands of pico-Newtons.
 The single protein recorded force traces disclose its mechanistic features, such as reaction rates, diffusion coefficients, unfolding/refolding dynamics, free-energy landscapes available to perform work and conformational transition.
 We focus our interest on exploring proteins and polymers phase-transitions in the presence of co-solutes with the intention to provide new information about the physical-chemistry aspects of the specific ion phenomenon.

-We employ nanoindentation and adhesion measurements using AFM to study the nano- and meso-scale mechanical properties of surfaces, and the contact interaction between materials.
+We employ nanoindentation and contact-adhesion measurements using AFM to study the nano- and meso-scale mechanical properties of surfaces, and the contact interaction between materials.
 Capturing atomic-scale interactions is important for fundamental research and technological applications.
 These interactions are manifested through adhesion work, which can be evaluated by direct measurement of adhesion (pull-off) forces.
-Besides the knowledge on the adhesive interaction between surfaces, such measurements can provide information on the contact strength (Young modulus) (nanoindentation).
+Besides the knowledge on the adhesive interaction between surfaces, such measurements can provide information on the elastic (Young modulus) and viscoelastic nature (nanoindentation).
+We apply this technique to study the interaction and mechanical properties of both hard (solids) and soft (hydrogels and biofilms).